Ali Must Go: Protests

-In order to pressure the Federal Military Government into reverting the increase in fees, there was a nationwide boycott of lectures by all students in tertiary institutions whose local unions were affiliated with NUNS starting on the 17th of April 1978.
-The lecture boycotts were to be indefinite but boycotting lectures only worked on the first day.
+To pressure the Federal Military Government into reverting the increase in fees, there was a nationwide boycott of lectures by all students in tertiary institutions whose local unions were affiliated with NUNS starting on 17 April 1978.
+The lecture boycotts were to be indefinite, but boycotting lectures only worked on the first day.
 When the students realized that the government was unwilling to revert the increment, they resorted to public demonstrations.
 Okeowo was able to mobilize students across the nation as well as bring the attention of the nation to their plight.
 The medium-term to long-term aims of the protests were what there should be democratization, genuine independence and enhancement of the quality of life of the masses, among other popular democratic demands.
 The second day of the protests saw a face-off between the students and the Nigerian Police at the University of Lagos.
 Akintunde Ojo; an architecture student at the University of Lagos was shot in the leg and he bled to death because he was denied care at LUTH and Orthopedic Hospital, Igbobi.
 Based on the turn of events, Okeowo sent word to his colleagues at the University of Ibadan, Ahmadu Bello University, Zaria and other federal universities.
 The protests escalated and the students were in open confrontation with both the Nigerian Army and Police.
 About 8 students were killed in Zaria by soldiers.
 The students refused to cower despite the deployment of soldiers.
 The protests spiraled beyond university campuses leading to fear and apprehension among the populace.

 Aftermath

 After a week of nationwide protests, the Federal Military Government shut down all universities and advised the students to go home.
-Three universities were shut indefinitely and NUNS was banned.
+Three universities were shut indefinitely, and NUNS was banned.
 There was widespread looting and spontaneous violence.

 Though the increment was not reversed, the ‘Ali Must Go’ protest legitimised the power of Nigerian students as it conveyed to the military government, the ability of students to mobilize across the country and carry out effective agitation and force change.
 The protest also helped to further mainstream student unionism as a national discussion.

 The Mohammed Commission of Inquiry was established to investigate the underlying issues that led to the protests, the persons involved and to make necessary recommendations.
 The report was submitted to the government, following which some staff of the university and students were dismissed.

 Okeowo was expelled from the University of Lagos for the role he played in the protests.
-He however graduated from the University of Ife (now Obafemi Awolowo University) two years later with a bachelors degree in Education.
+He however graduated from the University of Ife (now Obafemi Awolowo University) two years later with a bachelor's degree in education.
 He died on January 28, 2014, aged 73.

 A library in the University of Lagos was named in memory of Akintunde Ojo.

 Comparisons have been drawn between the 2020 End SARS protests and the ‘Ali Must Go’ protests.